A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 Adam~\cite{Kingma2014adam} is employed as the stochastic optimizer with an initial learning rate of $10^{-3}$ and a mini-batch size of $4$.
 We decay the learning rate every $1,000$ epochs by a factor of $10$, and we train the tone mapping network for a total of $2,000$ epochs.
-Random cropping and flipping have been employed to augment the training data.
 After Stage one optimization, we use the trained tone mapping network to create the pseudo-multi-exposure image stack for each HDR scene by setting the number $K=5$.
-That is, we sample the same five discrete values $\{10^{3}, 10^{4}, 10^{5}, 10^{6}, 10^{7}\}$ $\rm cd/m^{2}$ for stack generation.
+That is, we sample the same five discrete luminance values $\{10^{3}, 10^{4}, 10^{5}, 10^{6}, 10^{7}\}$ $\rm cd/m^{2}$ for stack generation.
 It is noteworthy that the fusion network is designed to accept an LDR image stack of arbitrary length and resolution.
 The two Gaussian spread parameters in Eq.~\eqref{eq:gaussian} of MEF-SSIM are inherited from previous publications~\cite{ma2020deep, MA2018}: $\sigma_{g}=0.2$ and $\sigma_{l}=0.5$.
 The training of the fusion network is nearly identical to that of the tone mapping network, except that we allocate the LDR image stack along the batch dimension as an efficient implementation of parameter sharing.
 This makes the mini-batch size to be one.

-During testing, we resize each HDR image so that the short side has a size of $512$, and calibrate it with five maximum luminance values $\{10^{3}, 10^{4}, 10^{5}, 10^{6}, 10^{7}\}$.
-We feed the calibrated HDR images of the same content to the tone mapping network to generate the pseudo-multi-exposure image stack, which will be subsequently fed into the fusion network to produce the final high-quality LDR image (with color reproduction).
+During testing, we keep the original size of the input HDR image, and calibrate it with five maximum luminance values $\{10^{3}, 10^{4}, 10^{5}, 10^{6}, 10^{7}\}$ $\rm cd/m^{2}$.
+We feed the calibrated HDR images of the same content to the tone mapping network to generate the pseudo-multi-exposure image stack, which will be subsequently fed into the fusion network to produce the final high-quality LDR image (followed by color reproduction with $\rho=0.6$ in Eq.~\eqref{eq:color1}).